Loading Events

 Gain insights into how ESG managers ensure that human rights are safeguarded when making investment decisions in fields such as climate change, energy transitions and large scale business transformations impacted by AI.

-• Fiona Reynolds, Chair and Non-Executive Director, Australian Ethical
+• Fiona Reynolds, Chair, Australian Ethical Super

 12:00 pm

-Session 5: Geopolitics, Energy and Risk
+Session 5: Geopolitics, energy and risk

 This session will discuss how the triad of geopolitics, energy and risk are directly impacting portfolio performance as the opportunities created by digital transformation are placing increased demand on electricity and other critical resources, affordability pressures and decarbonisation goals further straining already tense geopolitical relationships.